zsjgithub654/room-booking-api/README.md

 ```powershell
 .\mvnw.cmd spring-boot:run
 ```

+On the first run, the Maven wrapper may download Maven and project dependencies.

 ### Properties Setting
 The properties can be set in multiple ways:
 1. Before starting the application, set environment variables in PowerShell: